Obama's Ukraine policy at crossroads as fighting rages on

 Merkel will bring with her a new peace initiative that U.S. officials say includes a roadmap for implementing the previous cease-fire deal, agreed in Minsk, Belarus, in September.

-While not all the details of the new initiative are publicly known, the officials said it would widen a proposed buffer zone between the Russian-backed separatists and Ukrainian forces.
+While not all of details of the new initiative are publicly known, the officials said it would widen a proposed buffer zone between the Russian-backed separatists and Ukrainian forces.

 Putin, U.S. officials said, has made further demands, including moving the cease-fire lines to reflect the rebels’ recent gains.
 Ukraine, the Europeans and Washington reject that and other Russian terms.

-“The truth is I don’t think we know yet ... how successful this effort will be,” a senior State Department official said of the renewed diplomacy.
+“The truth is I don’t think we know yet ... how successful this United States last year committed more than $118 million in training effort will be,” a senior State Department official said of the renewed diplomacy.
 “There is a sense that there’s still some big issues left to be resolved.”

 Stephen Pifer, a former U.S. ambassador to Ukraine now at the Brookings Institution, said Obama also could choose “a middle option” and significantly boost military assistance for Kiev, but stop short of supplying lethal weapons.

-The United States last year committed more than $118 million in training and non-lethal equipment to help Ukrainian forces, of which about half has been delivered, said a State Department official who declined to be named.
+The and non-lethal equipment to help Ukrainian forces, of which about half has been delivered, said a State Department official who declined to be named.

 Michael McFaul, who stepped down as U.S. ambassador to Moscow last year, predicted on NBC’s “Meet the Press” that Obama would give Ukraine weapons, but that the East-West crisis over Ukraine will persist for months and even years.
 “I don’t see this resolving any time soon.”